Sunday, 21 February 2021

 Peated around 20 ppm

 The Flaming Heart was first produced in 2006 by John Glaser himself.
 It is a blend of Islay peat and Highland character, aged partly in French wine casks.
 It was an immediate success.
 Twelve years later, the sixth edition introduced a few sherry casks into an increasingly complex blend.
-A total of 15850 copies were produced.
+A total of 15850 bottles were produced.

 Let's Taste It :